unicef/publicgoods-toolkit/policy.md

 * Avoid mixing proprietary materials into a DPG.

-  It is easy to accidentally incorporate proprietary material -- that is, any copyrighted material that is *not* under an open source or open content license -- into a DPG.
+  It is easy to accidentally incorporate proprietary material -- that is, any copyrighted material that is *not* under an open-source or open content license -- into a DPG.
 Such incorporation most often happens through inattention: a resource is convenient and speeds up development of the DPG, and only long after it has been integrated does someone check the license and discover that the resource is not redistributable in a way that is compatible with DPGs.
-There are also occasionally popular third-party code libraries that were formerly open source but whose most recent releases are not open source; this is easy to find out by just checking the license, it's just that one must remember to do so.
+There are also occasionally popular third-party code libraries that were formerly open-source but whose most recent releases are not open source; this is easy to find out by just checking the license, it's just that one must remember to do so.